opengeostat/pygslib/README.rst

 Binary Installation in Anaconda 64 bits distribution   (Linux)
 ------------
 There is a binary distribution at binstar.org.
-First install conda or anaconda distribution if you don't have one and run the command.
+First install conda or anaconda distribution, if you don't have one, and run the command:

 ``conda install -c https://conda.binstar.org/opengeostat pygslib``